webxl/build-tasks/less/README.md

 ```
 The `paths` option specifies directories to scan for @import directives.
-The `compress` option conditionally invokes clean-css on the CSS output of LESS.
+The `compress` option conditionally invokes clean-css to minify the LESS compiled CSS.

 ### Usage ###